Facebook content management controversies: Incitement of human rights abuses in Myanmar

 The chairman of the U.N.
 Independent International Fact-Finding Mission on Myanmar stated that Facebook played a "determining role" in the Rohingya genocide.
 Facebook has been accused of enabling the spread of Islamophobic content which targets the Rohingya people.
 The United Nations Human Rights Council has called the platform "a useful instrument for those seeking to spread hate".

 The internet.org initiative was brought to Myanmar in 2015.
 Myanmar's relatively recent democratic transition did not provide the country with substantial time to form professional and reliable media outlets free from government intervention.
 Furthermore, approximately 1% of Myanmar's residents had internet access before internet.org.
 As a result, Facebook was the primary source of information and without verifiable professional media options, Facebook became a breeding ground for hate speech and disinformation.
 "Rumors circulating among family or friends' networks on Facebook were perceived as indistinguishable from verified news by its users."
-Frequent anti-Rohingya sentiments included high Muslim birthrates, increasing economic influence, and plans to takeover the country.
+Frequent anti-Rohingya sentiments included high Muslim birthrates, increasing economic influence, and plans to take over the country.
 Myanmar's Facebook community was also nearly completely unmonitored by Facebook, who at the time only had two Burmese-speaking employees.

 In response, Facebook removed accounts which were owned by the Myanmar Armed Forces because they had previously used Facebook to incite hatred against the Rohingya people, and they were currently "engaging in coordinated inauthentic behavior."
 In February 2021, Facebook banned the Myanmar military from its platform and set up rules to ban Tatmadaw-linked businesses.

 The Myanmar military was not the only account found to have incited violence.
 In a review undertaken by Facebook in 2018, Facebook "banned accounts and pages associated with Myanmar military personnel that were indicated by the UN as being directly responsible for the ethnic cleansing in Rakhine.
 The banned accounts had a widespread reach in the country, as they were followed by nearly 12 million accounts, which is about half of all Myanmar's Facebook users."